-Biography: Leslie Vryenhoek is the acclaimed author of Scrabble Lessons (fiction) and Gulf (poetry) and a new novel, Ledger of the Open Hand (Breakwater Books 2015).
+Biography: Leslie Vryenhoek is the author of three books and hundreds of essays, articles, stories, radio pieces and poems.
 Her fiction, poetry and memoir have been published and broadcast across Canada and internationally.
 For two decades, Leslie has worked as a communications specialist in advanced education, international development, emergency response, and the arts.
 Based in St. John’s, she is also the founding director of Piper’s Frith: Writing at Kilmory, an annual retreat.

-Selected Awards: Winterset Award finalist; Impac Dublin Literary Award nominee; Newfoundland and Labrador Arts and Letters Award 2010, senior fiction; Winston Collins/Descant Prize for Best Canadian Poem; Geist’s Fortune Cookie contest; Eden Mills Festival Literary Competition; Cahoots magazine fiction competition; Newfoundland and Labrador Arts & Letters Award, poetry; Dalton Camp Award (national essay competition); Finalist, Gerald Lampert Award for Poetry.
-Books I’ve edited have been shortlisted for the Impac Dublin Literary Award and an NL Book Award for non-fiction.
+Selected Awards: Winterset Award finalist; Impac Dublin Literary Award nominee; Newfoundland and Labrador Arts and Letters Award, senior fiction; Winston Collins/Descant Prize for Best Canadian Poem; Geist’s Fortune Cookie contest; Eden Mills Festival Literary Competition; Cahoots magazine fiction competition; Newfoundland and Labrador Arts & Letters Award, poetry; Dalton Camp Award (national essay competition); Finalist, Gerald Lampert Award for Poetry.

 Available to travel.

-Biography: Claire Wilkshire has a Ph.D. in Canadian literature from the University of British Columbia and is an experienced teacher of university-level language and literature courses.
+Biography: Claire Wilkshire has a PhD in Canadian literature from UBC and is an experienced teacher of university-level language and literature courses.
 She is a current member of Editors Canada and of the (UK) Society for Editors and Proofreaders.
 She has been an editor and translator for more than a decade.

-Selected Publications: edited with John Metcalf: Writers Talking; short fiction published in a variety of literary magazines; numerous book reviews in journals.
+Selected Publications: Writers Talking (anthology edited with John Metcalf); Maxine (novel, Breakwater, 2013); short fiction in literary magazines; book reviews and academic articles in journals.